Gregory Armstrong, Director

 Maine Revenue Service

 Mr. Lewandowski is Deputy Director – Income/Estate Tax Division at Maine Revenue Services (MRS).
-John, a graduate of the University of Maine, has worked for Maine Revenue Services for 30 years.
+John, a graduate of the University of Maine, has worked for MRS for 30 years.
 The unit he manages is responsible for multi-state income tax audit and non-filer discovery.
 The team also administers MRS’ voluntary disclosure program.
 John resides in Portland.

 Douglas Lindholm, President & Executive Director